K-Sato1995/gatsbyBlog/content/posts/React-tips/index.md

   - React
   - Tips
 published: true
-description: "Here are some tips about React.js"
+description: 'Here are some tips about React.js'
 ---

 # Adding Custom Environment Variables

 Note: this feature is available with react-scripts@0.5.0 and higher.

 To define permanent environment variables, create a file called `.env` in the root of your project: